romanc/cppredicates/ReadMe.md

 ## Acknowledgements

-This project is just a port.
-All the hard work was done by [Jonathan Richard Shewchuk](http://www.cs.berkeley.edu/~jrs).
+This project is a port.
+The hard work was done by [Jonathan Richard Shewchuk](http://www.cs.berkeley.edu/~jrs).

 This project uses [Catch2](https://github.com/catchorg/Catch2) for testing and benchmarking.